HerrNamenlos123/cpp-graphics-lib/README.md

 # License

 This library is distributed under the MIT license.
-This means you are free to use it for whatever you like, it is meant to boost education.
+This means you are free to use it for whatever you like.
+This library is distributed without any warranty whatsoever.